splaisan/ngs-tools/locus2genes/README.md

 # REFERENCES

-When using this code, please cite us but also the makers of the different embedded packages.
+When using this code, please cite the makers of the different embedded packages.

 ------------
 enjoy!